Web page events & DHTML

 onclick event which is triggered when a user clicks on an element.
 In this last case, the

-innerHTML attribute which corresponds to the element's content (i.e. the one surrounded by
+innerHTML attribute which corresponds to the element's HTML content (i.e. the one surrounded by

-onclick) are technically known as DOM events and a web page's HTML elements (
+onclick) are technically known as DOM events and a web page's HTML elements (e.g.

-<h1>) are technically known to a browser as DOM nodes which have DOM methods & properties (
+<h1>) are technically known to a browser as DOM nodes which have DOM methods & properties (e.g.

 But as explosive as jQuery's usage has been to date, jQuery is still rooted on foundations from early web page design practices.
-The following example illustrates a web page with jQuery's main functionalities.
+The following example in listing 1-2 illustrates a web page with jQuery's main functionalities.

-The first important aspect of this jQuery example lies in the HTML elements (e.g.
+The first important aspect of the jQuery example in listing 1-2 lies in the HTML elements (e.g.

-<script> element, you can see the jQuery syntax
+<script> element, you can see jQuery methods are prefixed with a

 $.ajax method -- that also lives separately from its HTML element and relies on many references to do its work.

-Now let's take a step back and look at the good, the bad and the ugly of this design.
-The good part is the design is simpler and cleaner than using the DOM.
+Now let's take a step back and look at the good, the bad and the ugly of this design in listing 1-2.
+The good part is the design is simpler and cleaner than using plain DOM.
 With jQuery, event handlers and logic are no longer sprinkled around with HTML elements, but instead are clearly separated.
 Another positive aspect of jQuery is how it accesses HTML elements.
 Instead of having to work directly with DOM methods and properties (e.g.

 childNodes) that are difficult to master, jQuery supports simpler and more powerful methods to access HTML elements (e.g. by HTML element type, by